 California Spinal Cord Injury Lawyers

 Every year, approximately 11,000 Americans suffer a traumatic spinal cord injury.
 Auto accidents are the leading cause of spinal cord injuries.
 Other major causes include work injuries, falls, acts of violence, and sports injuries.
 In many cases these injuries are the fault of someone other than the victim.
 Spinal cord injury victims are often faced with a lifetime of medical and rehabilitation expenses, loss of income and pain and suffering.
-Because of their significant damages, spinal cord injury victims should select a law firm that has extensive expertise, resources and an established record of significant results.
+Because of their significant damages, victims should select a spinal cord injury lawyer that has extensive expertise, resources and an established record of significant results.

 The Spinal Cord